iandinwoodie/cpp-design-patterns-for-humans/README.md

 transformed directly into source or machine code.
 It is a description or template for how to solve a problem that can be used in many different situations.

+### ⚠️ Be Careful

+- Design patterns are not a silver bullet to all your problems.
+- Do not try to force them; bad things are supposed to happen, if done so.
+- Keep in mind that design patterns are solutions **to** problems, not solutions **finding** problems; so don't overthink.
+- If used in a correct place in a correct manner, they can prove to be a savior;
+or else they can result in a horrible mess of a code.